aditya123rtryttrtt/Drowsiness_detection/README.md

 In my case value of Eye Aspect ratio depends on video quality (image is clear or not) and position of head.

-Most important challenges during completing this project on local system is donloading all package like openCV,dlib and imutils.
+Most important challenges during completing this project on local system is installing all package like openCV,dlib and imutils.